corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node-operations-upgrading-os-to-ent.md

 * Create a database schema and configure a Corda node to connect to the new database following [Database schema setup]({{< relref "../../../../../en/platform/corda/4.8/enterprise/node/operating/node-database-admin.md" >}}) instructions for a production system, or [Simplified database schema setup for development](node/operating/node-database-developer.md) instructions for development/testing purposes.
 Refer to [Understanding the node database]({{< relref "../../../../../en/platform/corda/4.8/enterprise/node/operating/node-database.md" >}}) to decide which setup is more suitable.
-* Migrate data from H2 databaseThe migration from the H2 database requires a third party specialized tool.
+* Migrate data from the H2 database.
+The migration from the H2 database requires a third party specialized tool.
 Your organisation may need to purchase a licence to use the tool.
 Please contact R3 for further advice.
 * Follow the same CorDapp database upgrade steps (1-3) in [reusing an existing database](#reusing-an-existing-database).